-Monica Breen B.A., M.F.A., is known for her work as teacher of meditation and yoga, and a yoga therapist.
-Her involvement in these overlapping fields began in 1996 with an introduction to mindbody practices through the study of ashtanga-vinyasa yoga, which she still practices today.
+Monica Breen B.A., M.F.A., is known for her years of work in the healing arts in Detroit.
+Her involvement in the overlapping fields of contemplative arts, including yoga and meditation, began in 1996 with an introduction to mindbody practices through the study of ashtanga-vinyasa yoga.
 Her professional studies began in 2001 with a traditional, integrated yoga training.
 Since then she has practiced and studied with leading instructors in various philosophical schools which are primarily focused on the mind-body connection.
 In 2005 she completed a second formal training along-side her primary influence, Sri Dharma Mittra.
-She is one of only a few teachers in Michigan who has completed Dharma's physically rigorous training, which included specific instruction on meditation and pranayama.
+She is one of only a few teachers in Michigan who has completed Dharma's rigorous training, which included specific instruction on meditation and pranayama.

 Savoyard Yoga was one of Monica’s first yoga and meditation projects, a resource for residents of Detroit.
 Running from 2001-2012, people were welcome to the top of the historic Buhl Building to participate in authentic, healthy practices.
 Detroit eventually made a recovery the space became premium.
 With gratitude for those who made it possible for her to have built a strong community based on mindbody health, Savoyard Yoga changed it’s name to BE NICE Yoga and moved to Midtown, Detroit.
 BE NICE had a host of teachers, regular weekly classes in meditation and yoga, workshops, events, an RYT 200 yoga teacher training school, and volunteer outreach programs to underserved populations in Detroit.